 In 1933, the U.S. government wanted to print more money to stimulate the Great Depression-era economy, but the Gold Standard was in its way.
 However, increasing the currency supply without a corresponding increase in gold reserves would cause confidence in the dollar to plunge.

-Therefore, on April 5, 1933, President Roosevelt issued Executive Order 6102 making it illegal for anyone in the U.S. to own or hold any form of monetary gold, be it coins, bullion, or certificates.
+Therefore, on April 5, 1933, President Roosevelt issued Executive Order 6102 making it illegal for anyone in the U.S. to own or hold any form of monetary gold, be it coins, bullion, or gold certificates.

 Executive Order 6102 specifically states the "forbidding the hoarding of gold coin, gold bullion, and gold certificates within the continental United States."

 The executive order applied to "all persons" which means any individual, partnership, association, or corporation.
 Only the following types of gold were exempted from the executive order:

 Industrial and dental uses: Gold held for industrial, professional, or artistic uses, or for use in dentistry, was exempt from the order.